jessepav/lacygoill-wiki-backup/awk/awk.md

 For awk, an  assignment is an expression  – with the side-effect  of assigning a value to a variable.

+Theory:  a statement  containing  only  an assignment  or  function  – both  are expressions – is syntactic sugar for a command which evaluates the expression.

 ##
 # Pattern
 ## What are the five kind of patterns?